Celebrating Seniors – Chubby Checker Turns 75

 Chubby Checker’s last Top 10 hit was another novelty dance song, Popeye The Hitchhiker (1962), once again written by Kal Mann, with Dave Appell. #10

 On April 12, 1964, New Jersey Pastor George Garver married Catharina Lodders to Ernest Evans (Chubby Checker).
-Right, Catharina Lodders and Ernest Evans (Chubby Checker) on their wedding day.
-(Photo: Pinterest)
+Below, Chubby Checker sings at his wedding reception while new wife Catharina Lodders dances with a guest.

 Garver told the Bradenton Herald that although interracial marriages were legal in New Jersey in 1964, protesters gathered outside the church and in addition to the press, police were on hand in case of violence.
 Garver later resigned from that parish after receiving racist threats.